ambitioninc/django-entity-emailer/README.rst

 ``text_template`` are both provided, or if ``html_template_path`` and ``html_template`` are both provided, a ``ValidationError`` will be raised.

-If a ``context_loader`` value is provided, this function will be passed the context of the email and is responsible for returning the context passed to the email template.
-This provides the user further flexibility in fetching information related to the serialized context before it is rendered.
+If a ``context_loader`` path to a function is provided, the serialized context of the email will be passed through this function.
+This provides the ability for the function to fetch other non-serializable attributes about the context and pass them along before rendering.

 The email sending task will take care of rendering the template, and creating a text or text/html message based on the rendered